dgerabagi/data-curation-environment/flattened_repo.md

     let newSelectedFiles = [...selectedFiles];

-    const isDirectlySelected = newSelectedFiles.includes(path);
+    // Check if the node is directly selected or selected via an ancestor const isDirectlySelected = newSelectedFiles.includes(path);
     const selectedAncestor = newSelectedFiles.find(ancestor => path.startsWith(ancestor + '/') && path !== ancestor);
     const isEffectivelySelected = isDirectlySelected || !!selectedAncestor;

     if (isEffectivelySelected) {
         // --- UNCHECK LOGIC ---
         if (selectedAncestor) {
-            // Unchecking a child of an already checked folder
+            // A child of an already checked folder is being unchecked.
             // 1.
 Remove the ancestor.
             newSelectedFiles = newSelectedFiles.filter(p => p !== selectedAncestor);
             const ancestorNode = getFileNodeByPath(fileTree, selectedAncestor);
             if (ancestorNode && ancestorNode.children) {
                 // 2.
 Add all children of the ancestor EXCEPT the one that was just unchecked. for (const child of ancestorNode.children) {
-                    if (child.absolutePath !== path) {
+                    // Don't re-add the path that was clicked. if (child.absolutePath !== path) {
                          newSelectedFiles.push(child.absolutePath);
                     }
                 }
             }
         } else {
-            // Unchecking a parent or a file that was checked directly const descendantPaths = getAllDescendantPaths(node);
+            // A parent or a file that was checked directly is being unchecked.
+            // Remove it and all its descendants. const descendantPaths = getAllDescendantPaths(node);
             newSelectedFiles = newSelectedFiles.filter(p => p !== path && !descendantPaths.includes(p));
         }
     } else {
         // --- CHECK LOGIC ---
         // 1.
-Remove all descendants that might already be individually selected const descendantPaths = getAllDescendantPaths(node);
+Remove any descendants that might already be individually selected,
+        // as the new parent selection will cover them. const descendantPaths = getAllDescendantPaths(node);
         newSelectedFiles = newSelectedFiles.filter(p => !descendantPaths.includes(p));

         // 2.
-Add the new path
+Add the new path.
         newSelectedFiles.push(path);
     }

-  return [...new Set(newSelectedFiles)]; // Remove duplicates for cleanliness };
+  return [...new Set(newSelectedFiles)]; // Use Set to remove any duplicates.
+};
 </file>